UK police to investigate Downing Street lockdown parties | DW | 25.01.2022

 The London Metropolitan Police force on Tuesday said it would investigate a series of events held at Prime Minister Boris Johnson's Downing Street offices during strict coronavirus lockdowns.

-The probe follows allegations surrounding Downing Street parties that the police force had previously declined investigating.
+The criminal probe follows allegations surrounding Downing Street parties that the police force had previously declined investigating.

 Cressida Dick, the head of the Metropolitan Police, revealed the decision had been taken partly as a result of information passed to police from a Cabinet Office inquiry being carried out by the UK Civil Service.
 The investigation had also been launched because of officers' own assessments, Dick said.